Boy Scouts Nuclear Science Merit Badge

 Local and Student Sections of the American Nuclear Society sponsor a series of Nuclear Science Merit Badge opportunities for Scouts in their areas.

 To help you organize a workshop for your troop, be sure to get a copy of the Nuclear Science Merit Badge book to serve as a reference.
-If you are interested in partnering with nuclear professionals, please contact an ANS Local Section.
-To locate a local section in your area, please visit the ANS website.
+If you are interested in partnering with nuclear professionals, please contact an ANS Local or Student Section.
+To locate a Section in your area, please visit the ANS website.

 - Do the following: